 All these works should be seen in the context of gaining background independence and physical diffeomorphism invariance in asymptotically safe gravity.
 Here we briefly summarise the state of the art within the different approaches. \\[-2ex]

 {\it (1)} One approach utilises the fact that the NIs relate background metric correlations to fluctuation ones.
 This leaves us with a system of one type of correlations and it is possible to solve the system of flow equations for fluctuation correlation functions either directly or implicitly.
-This strategy has been set-up and pursued in \cite{Litim:2002ce,Litim:2002hj,Pawlowski:2003sk,Pawlowski:2005xe, Donkin:2012ud,Safari:2015dva,Bridle:2013sra,Dietz:2015owa,Morris:2016spn, Percacci:2016arh,Safari:2016gtj,Nieto:2017ddk} for generic theories within the background field approach.
-At present, applications in gravity still utilise the background field approximation beyond either the first order, or the second order in the fluctuation field \cite{Donkin:2012ud}.
+This strategy has been set up and pursued in \cite{Litim:2002ce,Litim:2002hj,Pawlowski:2003sk,Pawlowski:2005xe, Donkin:2012ud,Safari:2015dva,Bridle:2013sra,Dietz:2015owa,Morris:2016spn, Percacci:2016arh,Safari:2016gtj,Nieto:2017ddk} for generic theories within the background field approach.
+At present, applications in gravity still utilise the background field approximation beyond either the first-order, or the second-order in the fluctuation field \cite{Donkin:2012ud}.
 Such a closure of the flow equation with the background field approximation is mandatory and all approaches aim at introducing this approximation on a high order of the fluctuation field.
 Note in this context that it is only the second and higher order $n$-point functions of the fluctuation field that drive the flow. \\[-2ex]